ccs-ucb/290Q/assets/labs/L1-course-intro/welcome.md

 | 04/25/2023 | Tue | Building your experiement            |                 |
 | 04/27/2023 | Thu | Building your experiement            |                 |

+## Readings and Alternative Frameworks?
+Would people like to survey the web frameworks out there?
+Would people like to cover readings about inovation in this space, e.g. gamification, network based experiments, citizen science, etc?

 ## Teaching philosophy